webqit/webflo/README.md

 <details>
 <summary>How it works...</summary>

-> The above function is built as part of your application's Service Worker JS bundle on running the `npm run generate` command.
-(It is typically bundled to the file `./public/worker.js`, and the main application bundle automatically connects to it.)
+> The above function is built as part of your application's Service Worker script from the `npm run generate` command.
+It is typically bundled to the file `./public/worker.js`, and the main application bundle automatically connects to it.
 Then it responds from within the Service Worker on visiting http://localhost:3000.
 (More details [ahead](#service-workers).)
 </details>

 So, depending on what's being built, an application's handler functions may take the following form (in part or in whole):